Spectrum Management for Mobile Telecommunications

-This four-week course considers the history and technical evolution of mobile telecommunications before moving on to cover the core functions of the spectrum manager.
+This course considers the history and technical evolution of mobile telecommunications before moving on to cover the core functions of the spectrum manager.
 Participants will learn about how spectrum is used, the characteristics of spectrum bands and the progression of mobile technologies.

 The course also covers the principles of spectrum planning at national and international levels and includes a deep dive into spectrum licensing and an overview of regulatory issues related to spectrum.